 LKI has comprehensive, written Anti-Money Laundering (AML) and Counter Financing of Terrorism (CFT) policies that were approved by the Board of Directors in compliance with relevant provisions of the USA Patriot Act.
 These policies contain procedures for addressing and dealing with suspicious transactions.
 All LKI employees have certified that they have received a copy and read these policies and procedures, and each employee involved in the buying, selling and/or accounting for diamonds and diamond jewelry transactions is trained and periodically (at least once/year) retrained in these AML and CFT policies and procedures.
+Under the rules, LKI is required, on an annual basis, to provide for %adependent testing to monitor and maintain an adequate program+

-A COPY OF THE 2011 AML/CFT AUDIT REPORT IS APPENDED TO THIS COP - Attachment 2
+A COPY OF THE 2012 AML/CFT AUDIT REPORT IS APPENDED TO THIS COP - Attachment 2